 Toaster Oven Baked Croutons are simple to make and so much tastier than store-bought.
 Packed with flavor, they’ll be your soup and salad go-to.

+But if you’re cooking for two, trying to eat a whole loaf of bread before it goes bad is nearly impossible.
 I mean there is a limit to how many grilled cheese sandwiches you can eat in a week.

 Plus you can scale the recipe up or down depending on how much bread you’re dealing with.

-Bread.
-French bread, pretzel rolls, leftover bagels, Ciabatta, basically ANY kind of bread you want.
+Bread: French bread, pretzel rolls, leftover bagels, Ciabatta, basically any kind of bread you want.
 If crunchy crusts aren’t your thing, slice off the crusts before you start cubing the bread.

-Oil.
-Extra-Virgin Olive Oil is our go-to but melted butter or another oil (like avocado or grapeseed) will work.
+Oil: Extra-Virgin Olive Oil is our go-to but melted butter or another oil (like avocado or grapeseed) will work.
 Just make sure it’s something you like the flavor of.

-Seasonings.
-Classics like garlic powder and Italian seasoning are good choices.
+Seasonings: Classics like garlic powder and Italian seasoning are good choices.
 But you can get creative and play around with the herbs and spices in your pantry, it’s hard to go wrong.

 How to Make Croutons in a Toaster Oven

-Start by preheating your toaster oven to 350°F on the BAKE setting.
+1. Start by preheating your toaster oven to 350°F on the BAKE setting.
 We tried 400°F and 375°F but the croutons were almost burned outside while still chewy inside.
 350°F was the sweet spot for our toaster oven.

 If you’ve got a convection toaster oven, this is the perfect recipe for it.
 Just make sure to reduce the temperature to 325°F.

-While your oven preheats, cut the bread into 3/4-inch cubes.
+2. While your oven preheats, cut the bread into 3/4-inch cubes.
 To get one cup of cubes, I usually need about one and a half slices of bread (depending on how tall/wide the loaf is).

-Next, add your bread cubes to a large bowl, drizzle with oil, and toss to coat.
+3. Next, add your bread cubes to a large bowl, drizzle with oil, and toss to coat.
 Sprinkle the cubes with the Italian seasoning, salt, and half of the parmesan (or nutritional yeast).

 Don’t be shy here, you want to make sure each piece is evenly coated.
 So roll up your sleeves and use your hands to toss the cubes around in the oil and seasonings.

 Now, spread the cubes in an even layer on an ungreased baking sheet.
-For this batch, I used my favorite new toaster oven sheet pan made by Cuisinart.
+For this batch, I used my new toaster oven sheet pan made by Cuisinart.
 It fits in most medium-sized ovens.

-Add the croutons to your preheated toaster oven.
+4. Add the croutons to your preheated toaster oven.
 After 10 minutes of cooking give the pan a stir.
 Then, keep baking the croutons until they are golden and crunchy, about 5 minutes more.